ExploreASL/Documentation/source/Tutorials-Import.md

 * `"tokenOrdering": [2, 1, 0, 3];` = second token is used for patient name, first for visit name, third for scan name

 #### 3. tokenVisitAliases
+This parameter provides guidance how extracted string from the directory path `VisitName` can be renamed to an internal label for particular visit.
+Any visit labels can be used.

 If multiple visits are present - use the following notation to mark them:
 ```
 "tokenVisitAliases":["session_1","1","session_2","2","session_3","3","session_4","4","session_5","5","session_6","6","session_7","7"],`
 ```
+This array contains alternating strings of "directory name" (previously extracted as token and labeled as `VisitName`) and the corresponding "visit name" to be used internally.

 Alternatively, you can skip Visit renaming by not specifying the `tokenVisitAliases` parameter.
 Then the Visit names will be created by directly using the Visit token.
 Any alphanumerical string will then be used as the visit name and saved like that in BIDS and also used in the processing.
 This is useful when dates or specific names are used for sessions (e.g. 20240101, first, baseline).

 #### 4. tokenSessionAliases
+In a similar way, the session tokens are renamed to session labels.
+Currently, we use session labels `ASL_1`, `ASL_2`, etc.
 ```
 "tokenSessionAliases": ["^1$", "ASL_1", "^2$", "ASL_2"],
 ```